Blotch3D/Blotch3D/readme.md

 can create one from scratch.
 To create one from scratch, if you don't need a texture image on the model you may be able to get by with the ultra-simple Tinkercad on-line modeler.
 It takes only a few minutes to learn to use it.
-It doesn't save FBX format, so you'll still need another modeler or convertor to convert it, like Blender (conversion of files with blender involves only its 'load', 'save', 'import' and/or 'export' menu items).
+It doesn't save FBX format, though, so you'll still need another modeler or convertor to convert it, like Blender (conversion of files with blender involves only its 'load', 'save', 'import' and/or 'export' menu items).
 If you do need an image texture on the model or other more advanced features, you can create them with Blender.
 Blender is a full featured and free professional modeler, but with a fairly steep learning curve.
-To create the texture map with Blender, see one of the countless tutorials online like
+To create a texture map with Blender, see one of the countless tutorials online like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .